gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_long_term_modeling.md

 	* Not detailed enough (geographically, available variables) => need to use e.g. CGE models which are not policy-invariant
 	* Not clear if policy-relevant currently
 * Our view: leave this to the experts, utilize what is available for directly relevant work
+* NGFS scenarios provide good reference points as to carbon prices, impact on energy prices, demand, ...